 How to Help Surviving Pets Navigate Through Grief

-The only indication that anything was wrong was a sudden onset of nausea and lethargy.
-Our once cuddly, lively, bubbly Ginger was gone just two days after the vet gave us the news of her illness.
-To say it took us by surprise would be an understatement, there was no time to prepare ourselves or to say goodbye.
-Our grieving process began once we knew that the prognosis was not good.
-However, her sister- pup Chloe’s grieving process only began when she realized that her dear best-friend would not be coming home.
+The only indication that something was wrong was a sudden onset of nausea and lethargy.
+Our once lively Ginger was gone just two days after the vet’s terminal cancer diagnosis.
+To say it took us by surprise would be an understatement; there was no time to prepare or say goodbye.
+Our grieving process began once we knew the prognosis was not good.
+However, Chloe’s grieving process only started when she realized her dear best friend wouldn’t return.

-I have experienced the passing of many pets throughout my life.
-Pets that were family members and pets of clients, who became extended family members.
-With most things, practice makes things easier but when dealing with the loss of our darlings, the feeling never really gets any less difficult to handle.
+I’ve experienced the passing of many pets, both as family members and as clients’ pets who became like family.
+With most things, practice makes things easier, but dealing with the loss of our darlings never gets any less difficult.
 Grieving is a normal process for all social animals.
-Dogs, cats, elephants, dolphins, and humans, have all been observed to experience grief.
+Dogs, cats, elephants, dolphins, and humans have all been observed experiencing grief.

-It is unknown how pets come to terms with a loss, but it is common to notice changes in the surviving pet’s behavior such as a loss of appetite, searching around from room to room, having accidents in the house, laying/ sitting in unusual places, or even becoming destructive.
-It is important to take note of any changes and then establish a new routine so that the surviving pet(s) can be encouraged to focus on developing positive coping behaviors.
-Dogs and Cats are very perceptive of our feelings so when grieving it is important not to inadvertently reward negative behaviors by commiserating in their grief.
+It’s unknown how pets come to terms with a loss, but common signs of a surviving pet’s grief include loss of appetite, searching throughout the house, having accidents, sitting in unusual places, or becoming destructive.
+It’s important to note these changes and establish a new routine to encourage positive coping behaviors.

-You will notice habits and rituals in your household will shift because there is a family member who is no longer present in the home.
-You may feel as though there is an empty space as you go through your normal routine.
-Things, like going to fill their bowl, or grab their leash, might catch you off guard.
-Your surviving pets might have similar habits that will seem strange when they cannot be fulfilled, and their hierarchy in the home may also experience a shift.
+You’ll notice habits and rituals shifting because a family member is no longer present.
+You may feel an empty space during your normal routine.
+Tasks like filling their bowl or grabbing their leash might catch you off guard.
+Your surviving pets may have similar habits that seem strange when unfulfilled, and their hierarchy in the home may shift.

-During the first few days I noticed that Chloe (who usually loves her mid-day walk) didn’t seem very interested in leaving the house.
-What I did with her instead of walking was cheerfully engaging her a game of “Find it!”
-A game in which I would toss a tiny piece of treat down the sidewalk and tell her to “FIND IT!” in my most exciting and high pitched sounding voice could make.
+In the first few days, Chloe, who usually loves her mid-day walk, didn’t seem interested in leaving the house.
+Instead of walking, I engaged her in a game of “Find it!”
+I’d toss a treat down the sidewalk and tell her to “FIND IT!” in an exciting voice.

-The purpose of the game was to get her up and moving around outside and to utilizing our 30 min regular walk time to take her mind off just sitting and worrying about Ginger.
-Each day the game would get us further and further away from the house until I noticed that she was genuinely engaged in walking and sniffing and enjoying outside.
-The key was to just be with her and move at her pace, but not to give up.
+The game’s purpose was to get her moving and use our regular walk time to distract her from worrying about Ginger.
+Each day, the game took us further from the house until she genuinely enjoyed walking and exploring.
+The key was to be with her and move at her pace, without giving up.